Utah Nursing Home Sexual Assault Lawyers

 Those who already have dementia may experience an acceleration in cognitive decline.
 Victims often withdraw from social activities, further isolating and worsening their well-being.

-Perpetrators of Sexual Assault in Nursing Homes
+Who Commits Sexual Assault in Nursing Homes?

 Perpetrators of sexual assault in nursing homes can include staff members, from nurses, aides, assistants, administrators to custodians, managers, food service personnel, other residents, or visitors.